bkiefer/srgs2xml/README.md

 There are JUnit tests, and the file Example.java that illustrate how to use the code.

 The new version also contains support for the ABNF form of SRGS grammars, and the parser compiling these grammars makes use of `bison` and `jflex`.
-To install these in Ubuntu/Debian, execute:
+Pre-build java files exist, so installing those tools is only required if the grammar or lexer specification is changed.
+On Ubuntu, that can be achieved executing the following command:

 ```
 sudo apt install bison jflex